Skip to main content

 Overview

-Turret’s event tracking is designed to capture user interactions along with free-form text metadata.
-The API analyzes this metadata to automatically group similar events and detect patterns in user behavior.
+Turret’s event tracking captures user interactions along with free-form text metadata.
+The API analyzes this metadata to automatically group similar events into semantic clusters and track how users flow through different topics within conversations.

-Every event sent to Turret has two required fields:
+Every event sent to Turret has the following structure:

 {